Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 Dermal fillers can also be used to enhance and balance particular areas of the face, for example, it can be used to make a chin more prominent to make it balance better with the rest of the face.

 For those requiring larger amounts of volume replacement, or for those looking for a more permanent result, fat transfer is an option.
 This involves liposuction of an area on the body, such as the inner thighs or abdomen, and transferring this fat to the face to replace any lost volume there.
-It is more involved than simply having some dermal fillers, and it usually causes more bruising and swelling on the face.
-It may be suited to those who want to improve facial volume, and were going to have liposuction anyway.
+It is more suited to those who have generalised facial volume loss rather than specific areas.

 Treatment of expression lines